garylyp/vector-space-model/README.txt

   words or the most relevant documents for each of the word
 * Typo, non-existent words ("mexixcan") should return no results as our program does not support fault tolerant search system yet

+We also experimented with using the shortcut 'Faster Cosine' method of computing query weight, where instead of using the ltc approach, we assign a value of 1 to each term.
+Score computation would then be equal to (doc_lnc * 1).
+What we observed was that the output list of docIDs would more or less be the same, as compared to the lnc.ltc approach.
+The first 7 or so docIDs would be the same, but with different ordering.
+The other 3 docIDs would be entirely different.
+We thus felt that this could potentially be a much faster way of retrieving the top 10 most relevant docIDs.

 == Files included with this submission ==